Skip to content

 Other optional template resources are also available to support DSLs and leaders in educational settings.

-Please contact the LADO and Education Safeguarding Advisory Service to discuss queries regarding our policy templates and guidance.
+Please contact the LADO Education Safeguarding Advisory Service to discuss queries regarding our policy templates and guidance.